lepton-eda/lepton-eda/README.md

     ./autogen.sh

-You can then procede to configure and build gEDA as described above.
+You can then proceed to configure and build gEDA as described above.
 For more information on working with the gEDA git repository, see
 <http://wiki.geda-project.org/geda:scm>.